enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/tricks/basic.md

 <|glyph@trickster:templates|trick-id=trickster:write_spell,title=Notulist's Ploy|>

-any [slot] -> any
+any, [slot] -> any

 ---

-Inscribes a fragment into the item held in the given slot, or casters off-hand.
+Inscribes a fragment onto the item in the given slot or in the caster's offhand.
 Returns its input, after ephemeral decay.

 ;;;;;

 <|glyph@trickster:templates|trick-id=trickster:write_closed_spell,title=Proprietary Notulist's Ploy|>

-any [slot] -> any
+any, [slot] -> any

 ---